emilythestrangee/myDFIR_SOC/Day 04 - Kibana Setup Tutorial.md

 ## Step 4 — Start the Kibana Service

-Reload and enable the service:

-`systemctl daemon-reload systemctl enable kibana.service systemctl start kibana.service systemctl status kibana.service`

-Check to make sure the status shows as “active (running).”
+Reload and enable the service.
+Check to make sure the status shows as “active (running).

 ---